lnabegu/411-final-website/docs/index.md

 ## ⚙️ Getting Started

 Make sure that SDL2 and SDL_ttf are installed.
-In order to run the level editor run:
+In order to run the level editor run (from /Engine/):
 ```
-python3 leveleditor.py
+python3 LevelEditor/leveleditor.py
 ```
-After you set the levels, you can compile the game using dub and you should be able to play!
+After you set the levels, you can compile the game using `dub` and you should be able to play!

 ---